 Cost: Has a free plan.
 The team plan with collaborative features is $149/month.

 Pitch is easy-to-setup presentation software that helps teams to create and distribute beautiful presentations more efficiently.
 Even non-designers who want to create beautiful and creative presentations without spending too much time can benefit from using Pitch by using cool presentation templates or creating new ones with straightforward editing tools.

-Notably, they have live video collaboration features to discuss edits, host meetings, or have GIF battles with colleagues.
+Notably, they have live video collaboration features to discuss edits, host meetings, or send animated GIFs and have GIF battles with colleagues.

 Advantages: Offline access to presentation for editing without an Internet connection and live video calls while working on the same project.